parse-community/docs/_includes/common/performance.md

 * Parse Objects are limited in size to 128 KB.
 * We recommend against creating more than 64 fields on a single Parse Object to ensure that we can build effective indexes for your queries.
 * We recommend against using field names that are longer than 1,024 characters, otherwise an index for the field will not be created.
-* An app may only create up to 100 Parse Config keys.
-Use Parse Objects if you need more.
-* An app may only create up to 200 classes.
-* Only the first 100 classes will be displayed in the Data Browser.

 **Queries**